New Episodes of FarmHER and RanchHER Now Airing on RFD-TV!

 Strawberry Fields Forever

-As the “Winter Strawberry Capital of the World,” Plant City, Florida, supplies around three-quarters of the mid-winter berries sold in grocery stores across the U.S. Naturally, Dr. Toombs has a lot of sweet memories picking berries, oranges, and grapefruits in her rural hometown, and savoring sugarcane on her grandparent’s land as a child.
+As the “Winter Strawberry Capital of the World,” Plant City, Florida, supplies around three-quarters of the mid-winter strawberries sold in grocery stores across the U.S. Naturally, Dr. Toombs has a lot of sweet memories picking strawberries, oranges, and grapefruits in her rural hometown, and savoring sugarcane on her grandparent’s land as a child.

 “My mom had a really good friend—she had a strawberry patch—and so, we would go and pick strawberries in her strawberry patch,” she said.
-“As kids, we would throw them at each other, and we’d eat them, and we’d also pick strawberries.
+“As kids, we would playfully throw them at each other, and we’d eat them, and we’d also pick the strawberries for later.
 So, to this day, I still love picking strawberries.”

 Toombs was drawn to science at an early age and dreamed of becoming a medical doctor.
 Through her participation in the Project Upward Bound Program, a college prep and enrichment program held on Saturdays at the University of South Florida, she discovered a passion for agriculture and the arts.